d4t4s3c/KDBXcrack/README.md

 # KDBXcrack

-Get the master password from a KeePass database.
+Get the master password from a KeePass database file.